palevell/palevell.github.io/presentations/_posts/2003-06-22-JM-Getting-Started.md

 title:      "Job Master Inquiry"
 date:       2003-06-22 12:34:56 -0400
 categories: Presentations
-tags:       jdedwards job-master vulcraft
+tags:       jdedwards job-master nucor-vulcraft
 permalink: /presentations/job-master/
 ---
 ### What is the Job Master?

 The Job Master is a J.D.
 Edwards application that I created for top-level management to get an overview of jobs in the ERP system, as they pass through sales, engineering, production, shipping, and invoicing.
 Large steel jobs can take months to design and build, and require hundreds of shipments and invoices.
 The Job Master presents this information on a single screen that can be queried at the users leisure.

 ### Background

 After writing the user manual, I created a companion video, and split it into clips.
 These clips were placed on the company's first-ever web server, which I was building in concert with putting the environmental and quality management systems, and the newsletter on the company intranet.

 This video was unscripted and unedited.
 I made a point of speaking slowly.
 My main concern was to make resources available on-line, in the event that I was unavailable to answer questions.
 If the video proved to be useful, I could spend some time in post-production and clean it up.

 &nbsp;